antalmelinda1116/how-to-live-with-covid19/README.md

 ### Navigation bar

 * **Plan**
-I want to include a navigation bar which will be fixed on top, including the title on the left side and the menu options on the right.
+I wanted to include a navigation bar which will be fixed on top, including the title on the left side and the menu options on the right.
 Whenever clicked on one of the navigation links, it should take the user to the appropriate part of the page.
-To be more handy for mobile and for tablet the menu options groups together into a droppdown menu.
+To be more handy for mobile and for tablet the menu options group together into a droppdown menu.

 * **Implementation**
 I used Bootstrap to implement the navigation bar.
 This helps to give an overall structure and lay out to the navbar.